FAQ

 Q: That’s great for people who prefer reading over listening—but I like to listen rather than read.
 Will you still have audio versions of the stories?

 A: Yes!
-If you’re new to Fansplaining, this is something we started experimenting with when we were transitioning to a written publication—specifically, the article’s author reading the piece aloud—and we heard from so many folks that they really appreciated it, so we’re absolutely going to continue that.
-The thing that will change is we won’t be publishing the audio in the Fansplaining podcast feed, since the articles will be behind the paywall.
-There are integrations that let you create subscriber-only audio that we’ll experiment with (it will probably require us to move the podcast onto a different host), but in the short term, you’ll have to listen/download directly on the article page.
+If you’re new to Fansplaining, this is something we started experimenting with when we were transitioning to a written publication—specifically, the article’s author reading the piece aloud—and we heard from so many folks that they really appreciated it, so it’s now a core part of the article.
+The thing that has changed is we won’t be publishing the audio in the Fansplaining podcast feed anymore, since most articles are behind the paywall.
+While we have private subscriber-only audio feeds for special episodes, this kind of feature is pretty expensive, and we cannot afford to implement a version of it for the articles, with a much larger pool of readers/listeners.
+You can download any audio version of an article straight from the on-page player if you’d prefer to listen elsewhere.

 Q: Speaking of paywalls…you didn’t have one before.
 Why now?